fchiatti/UE-scripts/README.md

 - `ue` to run the project (without debugger)
 - `ue -b` to compile and, if the compilation passes, to run the project immediately afterwards.
 - `ue -g` to run in standalone.
-- `ue -t "string"` to run all the tests whose name contains `string`.
+- `uet "string"` to run all the tests whose name contains `string`.
 Also add `-b` the compilation is required.